openenergymonitor/learn/view/electricity-monitoring/ctac/calibration.md

 When we do this, we dramatically improve the accuracy within which the value of the internal band-gap reference is known, hence the accuracy of the battery voltage.

-#### Recommended calibration method
+#### Recommended Calibration Method

 (This applies equally to the emonTx, the emonTx shield and an Arduino board, or a custom or prototype version)

 You will need:

-*   A multimeter or voltmeter to measure your mains voltage
+*   A multimeter or voltmeter to measure your mains voltage.
-*   The same multimeter or an ammeter to measure current
+*   The same multimeter or an ammeter to measure current.
-*   A resistive load or loads (e.g. a kettle, electric heater, etc) that draw a current close to but less than the maximum that your meter can measure
+*   A resistive load or loads (e.g. a kettle, electric heater, etc) that draw a current close to but less than the maximum that your meter can measure.

 If you do not have a multimeter, or you are not confident that you can measure your mains safely, you can use a plug-in energy meter.
 In that case in the procedure that follows, you use the energy meter's readings for voltage and current instead of the multimeter's.
 If you don't have any form of meter, then see below for common calibration coefficients.
 You might then, over time, be able to make small adjustments so that the total energy recorded agrees with your energy supplier's meter.